j5ik2o/akka-ddd-cqrs-es-example/README.md

 ## Target Use cases

-- Deposit a money to a Bank Account
+- Deposit money to a Bank Account
-- Withdraw a money from a Bank Account
+- Withdraw money from a Bank Account
 - Refer to deposits and withdraws in a Bank Account

 ## Layered structure